Heavy-flavour (HF) analysis framework

 Code

-• Code used by the heavy-flavour analysis framework are in the PWGHF directory.
+• Code used by the heavy-flavour analysis framework is in the PWGHF directory.

 • Tables produced by skimming and candidate creators are defined in CandidateReconstructionTables.h.